Who requires a visa to go to Panama?

 Do I need any vaccinations?

-No special vaccination is needed in the San Blas islands and Panama City.
+No special vaccination is needed in the San Blas islands and Panama City but some restrictions may apply for guests arriving from specific countries especially from the Caribbean and South Amer ica.

 Anyway, before visiting Panama, you may need to get vaccinations and medications for vaccine-preventable diseases and other diseases you might be at risk for at your destination:Your doctor or health-care provider will determine what you will need, depending on factors such as your health and immunization history, areas of the country you will be visiting, and planned activities.